 You need to begin by having your original product (aka the old product you wish to remove) and your destination product (aka the new product you want the user to end up at) in mind.
 Got ‘em?
 Great!
 Let’s get started!

-- Click on the URI tab and search for your original product in the search bar.
+- Click on the URIs tab and search for your old product in the search bar.

-- Double-click on your original product.
+- Select your product name.
 A new window will pop up.

-- In the Destination field, search for and select your destination product.
+- Skip the URI and Store fields.
+In the Destination field, use the Lookup button to search for and select your destination product.

 - Change the Type dropdown menu to 301 Redirect to Canonical.